 “To have a second language is to possess a second soul” - Charlemagne

 The Modern Foreign Languages department aims to promote the development of life-long language learning experience.
 Our mission, as teachers of Modern Foreign Languages, is to arm our students with the confidence to use their linguistic skills and knowledge outside of the classroom, both at home and abroad.
 We want students to enjoy learning a language and view it as gateway for the discovery of cultures.
-We want to give the students the tools to become independent in the true sense of the world, being able to tackle new challenges and be inspired to do so.
+We want to give our students the tools to become independent in the true sense of the world, being able to tackle new challenges and be inspired to do so.

 At Prince William School we are very privileged in currently being able to offer French and Spanish from Key Stage 3 through to Key Stage 5 and from September 2019, German in Key Stage 4, focusing on the four key skills of listening, reading, writing and speaking.
 Our students have positive experiences in their lessons and we strive to develop a love of foreign languages and culture through exposure to authentic materials and the teaching of the language through a variety of topics relevant to young people in the world today.